How to Contribute to Django Docs

 $ docker-compose build $ docker-compose up

-These steps take quite a well to run, even on a fast laptop so be patient.
+These steps take quite a while to run, even on a fast laptop so be patient.
 But once it’s done you can navigate to http://localhost:8000/ and see the website running locally.

 Database vs Templates